-Open to eligible incoming and current Freshmen Commercial Dance BFA students only.
-This competitive \$25,000 scholarship is awarded once a year to an incoming or commercial dance student selected by Joe Tremaine, one of the most influential dance personalities in the United States.
+Open to eligible incoming Freshmen Commercial Dance BFA students only.
+This competitive \$25,000 scholarship is selected by Joe Tremaine, one of the most influential dance personalities in the United States.
 Students may only apply once.
 Joe Tremaine is an internationally known dance educator, choreographer, and performer.
-He works across disciplines, including film, television, videos, commercials, and theatre.
+He works across many disciplines, including film, television, videos, commercials, and theatre.
 Tremaine is the founder and president of Tremaine Dance Conventions and Competitions.
-He serves on the boards of numerous dance organizations, and is deeply involved in philanthropic work.
+He serves on the boards of numerous dance organizations and is deeply involved in philanthropic work.